fmerg/pymerkle/docs/tree.rst

 Appending an entry to the tree means to append a new leaft storing the hash of that entry.
-This procedure causes the tree to restructure itself and recalculate some interior hashes, culminating in the root hash update.
+This procedure causes the tree to restructure itself and recalculate some interior hashes, culminating in the root-hash update.

 Let ``tree`` be a merkle-tree with seven leaves: